-After collecting all the newspapers matching our criterias we wanted to extract text related to the Alta-contoversy.
+After collecting all the newspapers matching our criteria we wanted to extract text related to the Alta-controversy.
 To do this we used NBs concordance search.
 This tool lets you take a word and extract n words before and after the same word.
 For example, if we look up “Alta-saken” we will get all strings containing “Alta-saken”.
 Here is an example of such a string, the words gathered from the concordance search are in italics and the search term is in bold: “Og som et PR-trlck i Alta-saken er dette vel i og for seg greit nok .
 Men hvis denne sultestreiken skal ha noe mer alvorlig”.
 After some data cleaning, we ended up with 74182 unique strings of words.
 We ended up removing a lot of the announcements for television programs as they take up disproportionate amounts of space from 1985 and onwards.
 Some concordances are also quotes and widely circulated reports from news agencies, this was not excluded from our analysis.
 In the end we have 83266 strings which makes up our corpus.
-In addition to the strings our data consist of publication day, place and newspaper.
+In addition to the strings our data consist of publication day, place, and newspaper.
 Many of the publication places we had to add in manually.

 In essence, our approach to the historical material is to utilize it primarily as remains.
 We are trying to detect changes in how the Alta-controversy has been talked about in the Norwegian press.
 One traditional way of doing this kind of quantitative analysis could be to manually read and label the data, and then summarize the labels.
-Another way could be to investigate collocations and to do n-gram analysis.
+Another way could be to investigate collocations and to do n-gram and colocation analysis.
 Our approach tries to account for more of the context and the multi-faceted characteristics of language.
-Recent technical advances have made it possible to approach larger amounts of text and analyze them without the need for supercomputers.
+Recent technical advances have made it possible to approach larger amounts of text and analyse them without the need for supercomputers.

 Our computational approach utilizes an encoder only transformer model.
 In 2021 the first Norwegian transformer model appeared, Nbert.
-A transformer model is a large language model (LLM), which differs from earlier LLMs mostly by being cheaper to make – the architecture of earlier language models were prohibitively expensive.
-NBert is trained on data from the Norwegian colossal corpus, which includes large swaths of digitized Norwegian text from books, wikipedia, newspapers and parliamentary speaches.
-In practice, it means that the model has been trained on newspapers with similar contextes to our corpus, and similar OCR errors as our corpus.
-Although there exists newer BERT models, with better benchmarks for Norwegian, we have opted not to use them, as no specialized models have been trained on them.
+A transformer model is a large language model (LLM), which differs from earlier LLMs mostly by being cheaper to make – the architecture of earlier language models was prohibitively expensive.
+NBert is trained on data from the Norwegian colossal corpus, which includes large swaths of digitized Norwegian text from books, Wikipedia, newspapers and parliamentary speeches.
+In practice, it means that the model has been trained on newspapers with similar contexts to our corpus, and similar OCR errors as our corpus.
+This do however create some peculiarities.
+As we opted for a combined approach, we discovered that some of the excerpts which only differed in slight formatting, like a missing coma or a dash had some impact on how the model handled them.
+In these language models there are thus some parts of the model which do not correspond well to our perception of meaning.

+Although there exist newer BERT models, with better benchmarks for Norwegian, we have opted not to use them, as no specialized models have been trained on them.
 The specialized language model we are using is ScandiNLI.
 ScandiNLI is a zero-shot classification model, which means that the model is able to classify text in accordance with labels that we have defined.